MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

         Note that all templates are always shown, even if you are configuring a scoped policy.
 For example, you are configuring a scoped policy for the Marketing group.
 The Azure RMS templates that you can select will not be restricted to templates that are scoped to the Marketing group and it's possible to select a departmental template that your selected users cannot use.
 For ease of configuration and to minimize troubleshooting, consider naming the departmental template to match the label in your scoped policy.

-9. If you selected **Set permissions (Preview)** for **Azure RMS**, this option has most of the configuration options for [custom templates](configure-custom-templates.md) that you can configure in the Azure classic portal.
-In addition, you can easily add all users from your organization, and specify external email addresses for individual users or groups, or for all users in another organization when you specify a domain name.
+9. If you selected **Set permissions** for **Azure RMS**, this option lets you configure the same settings that you can configure in a template.

+    Select **Add permissions**, and on the **Add permissions** first select the users and groups who will have rights to use the content that is protected by the selected label.
+Choose **Select from the list** to add all users from your organization or browse the directory.
+Or, choose **Enter details** to manually specify email addresses for individual users or groups (internal or external), or you can specify all users in another organization by entering a domain name from that organization.

-    For more information about this preview configuration, see the blog post [Azure Information Protection unified administration now in Preview](https://blogs.technet.microsoft.com/enterprisemobility/2017/04/26/azure-information-protection-unified-administration-now-in-preview/).
+    >[!NOTE]
+    >The users or groups that you select must have an email address.
+In a production environment, this will nearly always be the case but in a simple testing environment, you might need to add email addresses to user accounts or groups.
+    >
+    >If an email address changes after you select the user or group and you save your changes, see the [Considerations if email addresses change](../plan-design/prepare.md#considerations-for-azure-information-protection-if-email-addresses-change) section from the planning documentation.

+    As a best practice, use groups rather than users, which simplifies management of the label configuration.
+However, if you make changes to the group, keep in mind that for performance reasons, Azure Rights Management [caches the group membership](../plan-design/prepare.md#group-membership-caching-by-azure-rights-management ).

+    Then, select the permissions that you want to grant the selected users.
 For more information about the permissions that you can select, see [Configuring usage rights for Azure Rights Management](configure-usage-rights.md).

-    Included in the **Set permissions (Preview)** option, check whether you want to make any changes to the following settings.
+    Back on the **Protection** blade, check whether you want to make any changes to the following settings.
 Note that these settings, as with the permissions, do not apply to the [Rights Management issuer or Rights Management owner](configure-usage-rights.md#rights-management-issuer-and-rights-management-owner), or any [super user](configure-super-users.md) that you have assigned.

     |Setting|More information|Recommended setting
     |-----------|--------------------|--------------------|
     |**content expiration**|Define a date or number of days for this template when documents or emails that are protected by the template should not open for the selected users.
 You can specify a date or specify a number of days starting from the time that the protection is applied to the content.<br /><br />When you specify a date, it is effective midnight, in your current time zone.|**Content never expires** unless the content has a specific time-bound requirement.|
     |**Allow offline access**|Use this setting to balance any security requirements that you have (includes access after revocation) with the ability for the selected users to open protected content when they don't have an Internet connection.<br /><br />If you specify that content is not available without an Internet connection or that content is only available for a specified number of days, when that threshold is reached, these users must be re-authenticated and their access is logged.
 When this happens, if their credentials are not cached, the users are prompted to sign in before they can open the document or email.<br /><br />In addition to re-authentication, the policy and the user group membership is re-evaluated.
 This means that users could experience different access results for the same document or email if there are changes in the policy or group membership from when they last accessed the content.
 That could include no access if the document has been [revoked](../rms-client/client-track-revoke.md).|Depending on how sensitive the content is:<br /><br />- **Number of days the content is available without an Internet connection** = **7** for sensitive business data that could cause damage to the business if shared with unauthorized people.
 This recommendation offers a balanced compromise between flexibility and security.
 Examples include contracts, security reports, forecast summaries, and sales account data.<br /><br />- **Never** for very sensitive business data that would cause damage to the business if it was shared with unauthorized people.
 This recommendation prioritizes security over flexibility, and ensures that if the document is revoked, all authorized users immediately cannot open the document.
 Examples include employee and customer information, passwords, source code, and pre-announced financial reports.|

+    When you have finished configuring the permissions, click **OK**.
 This grouping of settings creates a custom template for the Azure Rights Management service.
 These templates can be used with applications and services that integrate with Azure Rights Management.
 For information about how computers and services download and refresh these templates, see [Refreshing templates for users and services](refresh-templates.md).

-10. If you selected **Select template** for **HYOK (AD RMS)**: Provide the template GUID and licensing URL of your AD RMS cluster.
+10. If you selected **Select a predefined template** for **HYOK (AD RMS)**: Provide the template GUID and licensing URL of your AD RMS cluster.
 [More information](configure-adrms-restrictions.md#locating-the-information-to-specify-ad-rms-protection-with-an-azure-information-protection-label)

 11. Click **OK** to close the **Protection** blade and see your choice of **Do not forward** or your chosen template display for the **Protection** option in the **Label** blade.